rameshm82/samplecollege-demo/README.md

 # samplecollege-demo
-This is my sample Git Repository
+This is my sample Git Repository.